 In general, Swiss authorities may consider other parties' concerns when exercising their discretionary power; however, such other parties do not have any specific rights with respect to the proceedings unless specifically stipulated by the relevant act in question.
 In a proceeding before a federal authority governed by the Federal Act on Administrative Procedure, a person who falls within the definition of a 'party' (being a person whose rights or obligations are intended to be affected by the order and other persons, organisations or authorities who have a legal remedy against the order) has the right to be involved in the proceeding (which, among others, includes the right to be heard and the right to inspect files).
-In merger control cases governed by the Swiss Federal Act on Cartels and Other Restraints of Competition (the Cartel Act) and the Ordinance on the Control of Concentrations of Undertakings (together with the Cartel Act, the Competition Law), for instance, the Swiss Competition Commission (ComCo) will often send out questionnaires to customers and competitors soliciting their opinion on a merger filing.
+In merger control cases governed by the CartA and the Ordinance on the Control of Concentrations of Undertakings (together with the CartA, the Competition Law), for instance, the Swiss Competition Commission (ComCo) will often send out questionnaires to customers and competitors soliciting their opinion on a merger filing.